 Music and Beyond holds wine auctions for a number of reasons.
-First and foremost Music and Beyond is a registered charity, and wine auctions are important fundraisers for us.
-Like most arts organizations, tickets sales only cover about 25% of our total expenses, so fundraising events like these are incredibly vital.
-Proceeds from the wine sold are donated to Music and Beyond; since our expenses are very low, virtually all of the funds go to supporting our concerts, events and young people’s initiatives.
+First and foremost, Music and Beyond is a registered charity, and wine auctions are fundraisers for us.
+Like most arts organizations, ticket sales only cover about 25% of our total expenses, so fundraising events like these are vital.
+Proceeds from the wine sold are donated to Music and Beyond; since our expenses are minimal, virtually all of the funds go to supporting our concerts, events, and young people’s initiatives.

-A big part of our mandate is linking with a wide range of other art forms and cultural disciplines.
-Food and wine have always been an exciting part of our broad array of activities.
-With our wine auctions, we offer a truly exciting collection of some of the finest wines from France, Italy and around the world.
+A significant aspect of our mandate centres around connecting with a wide range of other art forms and cultural disciplines.
+Food and wine have always been an exciting part of our array of activities.
+Our wine auctions offer a truly exciting collection of some of the finest wines from France, Italy, and around the world.

-Most of our buyers come back time and time again, all with great tales of the many exciting bottles they have enjoyed since the last auction!
+Most of our buyers come back repeatedly with fascinating tales of the many exciting bottles they have enjoyed since the last auction!

 Who benefits from Music and Beyond’s Ottawa Wine Auction?

 The Ottawa Wine Auction profits go directly to the Festival (concerts, events, activities, etc.), thereby supporting our mandate.
 The more we raise, the more we can offer!

 The wine is donated by collectors or the estates of collectors: their collections contain some of the finest wines from around the world.
 These include selections from France, Italy, Spain, Argentina, and other celebrated wine regions.
 Please check the updated list at this link.

 How is the value of the wine determined?

 The wine list is appraised by Robert Jull, owner of Vinifera Wine Services and one of North America’s leading wine experts.
 With more than 20 years of experience, he has appraised the wine for most of Ontario’s charity auctions.